Returnal review — like beating your head against a fun wall

 The presentation mostly works, and the Prometheus vibes will win over fans of spooky, slimy sci-fi.
 But while Housemarque has shifted away toward more narrative and higher production values, this is still one of those games.

 Returnal is a twitchy shooter with a dash mechanic to ensure you can avoid the bullet-hell attacks from glowy aliens.
 When you aren’t dashing, you can sprint and fire your weapon, which has an alt-fire.
-When you get in close, you can use a melee.
+When you get in close, you can use a melee attack.

 The particulars don’t matter.
 This is a game that usually feels good to play.
 Learning new enemies and how to avoid their attacks and when to counter is fun — especially when the moving and the stinging is as solid as it is here.